Lombok: History

 Relations between the Sasak and Balinese in western Lombok were largely harmonious and intermarriage was common.
 In the island's east, however, relations were less cordial and the Balinese maintained control from garrisoned forts.
 While Sasak village government remained in place, the village head became little more than a tax collector for the Balinese.
 Villagers became a kind of serf and Sasak aristocracy lost much of its power and land holdings.

 Dutch intervention in Lombok and Karangasem against the Karangasemese people of Bali in 1894.

-During one of the many Sasak peasant rebellions against the Balinese, Sasak chiefs sent envoys to the Dutch in Bali and invited them to rule Lombok.
 In June 1894, the governor general of the Dutch East Indies, Van der Wijck, signed a treaty with Sasak rebels in eastern Lombok.
-He sent a large army to Lombok and the Balinese raja capitulated to Dutch demands. (see Dutch intervention in Lombok) The younger princes however overruled the raja and attacked and pushed back the Dutch.
-The Dutch counterattacked overrunning Mataram and the raja surrendered.
+He sent a large army to Lombok and the Balinese raja capitulated to Dutch colonizers' demands. (see Dutch intervention in Lombok) The younger princes however overruled the raja and attacked and pushed back the Dutch colonizers.
+The Dutch colonizers counterattacked overrunning Mataram and the raja surrendered.
 The entire island was annexed to the Netherlands East Indies in 1895.
-The Dutch ruled over Lombok's 500,000 people with a force of no more than 250 by cultivating the support of the Balinese and Sasak aristocracy.
-The Dutch are remembered in Lombok as liberators from Balinese hegemony.
+The Dutch colonizers ruled over Lombok's 500,000 people with a force of no more than 250 by cultivating the support of the Balinese and Sasak aristocracy.

 During World War II a Japanese invasion force comprising elements of the 2nd Southern Expeditionary Fleet invaded and occupied the Lesser Sunda Islands, including the island of Lombok.
 They sailed from Soerabaja harbour at 09:00 hrs on 8 March 1942 and proceeded towards Lombok Island.
 On 9 March 1942 at 17:00 hrs the fleet sailed into port of Ampenan on Lombok Island.
 The Dutch defenders were soon defeated and the island occupied.

 Following the cessation of hostilities the Japanese forces occupying Indonesia were withdrawn and Lombok returned temporarily to Dutch control.
 Following the subsequent Indonesian independence from the Dutch, the Balinese and Sasak aristocracy continued to dominate Lombok.
 In 1958, the island was incorporated into the province of West Nusa Tenggara with Mataram becoming the provincial capital.
 Mass killings of communists occurred across the island following the abortive coup attempt in Jakarta and Central Java.
 During President Suharto's New Order administration (1967–1998), Lombok experienced a degree of stability and development but not to the extent of the boom and wealth in Java and Bali.
 Crop failures led to famine in 1966 and food shortages in 1973.
 The national government's transmigrasi program moved a lot of people out of Lombok.
 The 1980s saw external developers and speculators instigate a nascent tourism boom although local's share of earnings was limited.
 Indonesia's political and economic crises of the late 1990s hit Lombok hard.
 In January 2000, riots broke out across Mataram with Christians and ethnic Chinese the main victims, with alleged agents provocateur from outside Lombok.
 Tourism slumped, but in recent years has seen a renewed growth.